 The new sample will be added to your inventory collection.

 If your collection has a required custom field, a new pop-up will be open for you to populate the field information.

-The shown fields corresponds to your collection's customization.
+The shown fields correspond to your collection's customization.

 4. Adding stocks: